Updated April 18, 2023

 This example shows that we cannot assign any values or expressions to the Boolean Values True or False in Python.

-There are six comparison operators as described in the table below which evaluate the expression to a Boolean value.
+As described in the table below, there are six comparison operators, which evaluate the expression to a Boolean value.

 Now, let us consider an example each and see how they behave in Python Programming Language.